 A mediation brief is most useful when it aims simply to provide information and arguments that can be leveraged with the other side, and does so through a cohesive narrative.
 Avoid hyperbole and unbridled advocacy, both of which are distracting and can even diminish credibility.

 Remember – the purpose of your brief is not to persuade a neutral mediator to adopt your perspective and condemn the other side’s view as illegitimate.
 The goal, instead, is to cogently present the factual evidence that supports your legal theories and/or defenses.

 Your mediation brief should include:

-Please do not submit a summary judgment motion in lieu of a mediation brief, as the content, emphasis, and overall objective of the two are different.
-If you believe Ms. Krakow would benefit from having a copy of your motion, feel free to submit it as an exhibit.
+Please do not submit a summary judgment motion or complaint in lieu of a mediation brief, as the content, emphasis, and overall objective of these documents is different.
+If you believe Ms. Krakow would benefit from having a copy of your motion or complaint, feel free to submit it as an exhibit.

 Don’t exaggerate.
 If you state a fact, be sure you can back it up.
 If you characterize a document, be certain it genuinely says what you claim.
 If you reference deposition testimony, be sure you haven’t stretched it beyond what a transcript, if examined, would support.
 And if you do allude to deposition testimony, it is helpful if you include, as an exhibit, a highlighted copy of the relevant transcript pages.